itb-community/ITB-ModUtils/README.md

 # ItB Mod Utilities

 This is a collection of various Lua modules useful for creators of mods for the game [Into the Breach](https://www.subsetgames.com/itb.html).
-This library is added in the form of a mod installed via the [mod loader](http://www.subsetgames.com/forum/viewtopic.php?f=26&t=32833).

 ## Features